Copywriter, Coach, Farmwife

 Your time is precious, deadlines are real.

-YOU ARE TOO GOOD TO SETTLE FOR A MAD-LIBS STYLE WEBSITE OR EMAIL COPY
+YOU ARE TOO GOOD TO SETTLE FOR A MAD-LIBS STYLE WEBSITE OR EMAIL COPY, OR GENERIC COPY SPIT OUT BY AN AI APP. #justnotright

 My first freelance writing job for an advertising industry trade rag paid .25 per word.
 Even though I had NYC rent to pay, I didn’t care; I had a byline and a monthly column.